l7mp/stunner/README.md

 For a quick verification that STUNner is up and running, we shall use `turncat` to reach the Kubernetes DNS service.

-First, we store the STUN/TURN credentials for later use.
+First, store the STUN/TURN credentials for later use.

 ```console
 $ export STUNNER_REALM=$(kubectl get cm stunner-config -n default -o jsonpath='{.data.STUNNER_REALM}')